nsrau/azure-docs.it-it/articles/hdinsight/hadoop/apache-hadoop-use-hive-beeline.md

 ## <a id="prereq"></a>Prerequisiti

-* Un cluster Hadoop in HDInsight.
+* A Hadoop cluster on HDInsight.
 Vedere [Guida introduttiva: Introduzione ad Apache Hadoop e Apache Hive in Azure HDInsight usando il modello di Resource Manager](./apache-hadoop-linux-tutorial-get-started.md).

-* Si noti lo [schema URI](../hdinsight-hadoop-linux-information.md#URI-and-scheme) per l'archiviazione primaria del cluster.
-Ad esempio, `wasb://` per archiviazione di Azure, `abfs://` per Azure Data Lake Storage Gen2 o `adl://` per Azure Data Lake Storage Gen1.
-Se il trasferimento sicuro è abilitato per archiviazione di Azure, l'URI è `wasbs://`.
-Per altre informazioni, vedere [trasferimento sicuro](../../storage/common/storage-require-secure-transfer.md).
+* Notice the [URI scheme](../hdinsight-hadoop-linux-information.md#URI-and-scheme) for your cluster's primary storage.
+For example,  `wasb://` for Azure Storage, `abfs://` for Azure Data Lake Storage Gen2, or `adl://` for Azure Data Lake Storage Gen1.
+If secure transfer is enabled for Azure Storage, the URI is `wasbs://`.
+For more information, see [secure transfer](../../storage/common/storage-require-secure-transfer.md).

-* Opzione 1: un client SSH.
+* Option 1: An SSH client.
 Per altre informazioni, vedere [Connettersi a HDInsight (Apache Hadoop) con SSH](../hdinsight-hadoop-linux-use-ssh-unix.md).
-Per la maggior parte dei passaggi di questo documento si presuppone che si stia usando una sessione SSH nel cluster.
+Most of the steps in this document assume that you're using Beeline from an SSH session to the cluster.

-* Opzione 2: un client di Oneline locale.
+* Option 2:  A local Beeline client.

 ## <a id="beeline"></a>Eseguire una query Hive

-Questo esempio si basa sull'uso del client con estensione da una connessione SSH.
+This example is based on using the Beeline client from an SSH connection.

-1. Aprire una connessione SSH al cluster con il codice seguente.
+1. Open an SSH connection to the cluster with the code below.
 Sostituire `sshuser` con il nome utente SSH del cluster e sostituire `CLUSTERNAME` con il nome del cluster.
-Quando richiesto, immettere la password per l'account utente SSH.
+When prompted, enter the password for the SSH user account.

     ```cmd
     ssh sshuser@CLUSTERNAME-ssh.azurehdinsight.net
     ```

-2. Connettersi a HiveServer2 con il client dell'utente corrente dalla sessione SSH aperta immettendo il comando seguente:
+2. Connect to HiveServer2 with your Beeline client from your open SSH session by entering the following command:

     ```bash
     beeline -u 'jdbc:hive2://headnodehost:10001/;transportMode=http'